wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 29 After this they were discouraged, for there was but a faint hope left for them ; so they departed, and went into the strong ships of the king, with their chief captain in high spirits.

-30 It is written in the book of Solomon, that a fool laugheth at his own folly : now the men of Britain were not inclined to laugh, for they were sorely grieved; and but for the fear of the laughter of others, would have wept outright.
+30 It is written in the book of Solomon, that a fool laugheth at his own folly : now the men of Britain were not inclined to laugh, for they were sorely grieved ; and but for the fear of the laughter of others, would have wept outright.

 [299]